Generative Head-Mounted Camera Captures for Photorealistic Avatars: Experiments

 \subsubsection{Baselines}

 Our method introduces a novel formulation for generating HMC-avatar correspondences.
-As the first generative approach that enables this, GenHMC allows many new functionalities and capabilities that had not existed in prior works, which we elaborate on in Sec.~\ref{subsec:experiment-analysis}.
+As the first generative approach that enables this, GenHMC allows many new functionalities and capabilities that had not existed in prior works, which we elaborate on in our supplementary material.

 Meanwhile, we demonstrate the benefits of our approach by comparing the universal facial encoder trained using our GenHMC data, with the encoder trained using only real HMC data and the \emph{best} existing approach that builds pseudo HMC-avatar correspondences, requiring operationally costly paired dome \& HMC captures, augmented headset cameras, and person-specific style-transfer modules~\citep{wei2019VR}.
-Unless otherwise noted, all encoders are initialized with pre-trained weights from the self-supervised learning framework proposed by~\citet{bai2024ue}, which currently represents the state-of-the-art in encoder training, achieving the best generalization error on unseen identities.
+Unless otherwise noted, all encoders are initialized with pre-trained weights from the self-supervised learning (SSL) framework proposed by~\citet{bai2024ue}, which currently represents the state-of-the-art in encoder training, achieving the best generalization error on unseen identities.